sawant-riya/Spotify-Wrapped-Listening-Insights-Dashboard-SQL-and-Power-BI/README.md

 7.How this project helps?
   This project matters because it proves my ability to take raw data, analyze it using SQL, and build an interactive business-ready dashboard in Power BI —           demonstrating problem-solving, analytics, and storytelling skills.

-8.Business Insights
- -High listening volume (156K minutes) concentrated around hours X–Y and days ...
- - Top artists and tracks listed in the report can be used to build personalized playlists and recommendations.
- - Skip analysis (12.4%) highlights tracks with low engagement; recommend A/B test playlists.